-This project focused on high expectations, opportunities to learn and be on task, a safe and orderly environment, and frequent monitoring of student progress.
-Thirty social studies teachers from the ten lowest-performing middle schools (grades 6,7, and 8) in Mobile County Public School System (MCPSS) were trained to develop interactive, student-centered, inquiry-oriented instruction that integrated reading and effective use of Library of Congress primary sources in social studies.
-The professional development included techniques for increasing student engagement.
-A teacher leader from each school was identified from the trained social studies teachers to serve as an instructional coach for teachers as they learn new strategies for teaching.
+Social studies teachers from the ten lowest-performing middle schools (grades 6–8) in the Mobile County Public Schools were trained to develop interactive, student-centered, and inquiry-oriented instruction which integrated the reading and effective use of primary sources from the Library of Congress.
+Professional development included techniques for increasing student engagement.
+A teacher leader from each school in the trainee group served as an instructional coach for teachers; teacher leaders also offered professional development workshops for other teachers in their region after this year-long project.
 School improvement specialists and administrators were also involved in this professional development to offer an additional layer of instructional support.

 Contact: Todd Stork

 During three days of intensive professional development of this project by the Alabama Center for Law & Civic Education (ACLCE), educators had the opportunity to attend lectures by scholarly presenters, participate in a simulated congressional hearing, and learn information about lesson development, including the use and integration of primary sources into the We the People curriculum.
 Lessons developed during and at the conclusion of the workshop were posted on the ACLCE website and submitted to the Alabama Learning Exchange (ALEX) for publication.
 In addition to the dissemination of lessons, this project was presented at the state and national levels.